A disaster your MacBook Pro. MacBook Air or iMac is out of space.

 HSF+ is what your Mac is expecting to see when you plug in an external drive.

 You can breathe a sigh of relief.
-When you buy this drive and plug it in, your Mac will understand it.
+Because when you buy this drive and plug it in, your Mac will understand it.

-The My Passport for Mac will work with the following Mac operating systems: Mojave, Sierra, El Capitan, Yosemite and Mavericks.
+Your My Passport for Mac will work with the following Mac operating systems:

-Share the My Passport for Mac with a Windows PC
+Share Your My Passport For Mac With A Windows PC?

-Reformatting will make the whole drive shareable with a Windows PC or a part shareable.
+But you can choose when you format.
+Either to make the whole drive shareable with a Windows PC.
+Or a part of your drive shareable.

-You’ll find the Western Digital My Passport for Mac comes in 1TB, 2TB, 3TB and 4TB sizes.
+You’ll find the Western Digital My Passport for Mac comes in 2TB, 4TB and 5TB sizes.

-The larger sizes are useful if you have lots of photos to store.
+The drives with larger storage space are mega useful when you’ve lots of photos to store.

 Or want to get a larger drive that you can split up into sections.